 Manuscript Preparation Guideline

-IJOHMN has published scientific scholarly manuscripts from authors of all over the globe.
+IJOHMN has published scientific scholarly manuscripts from authors all over the globe.
 We understand that authors from different countries follow different writing styles.
-To provide ease to the authors we have not had a strict writing style, perhaps we need basic citation style from authors.
+To provide ease to the authors we have not had a strict writing style, perhaps we need a basic citation style from authors.
 No matter which citation style you follow as the most citation styles often require the same type of data though they are just arranged in a different way.
 The foremost rule is that all Works Cited /References must have a mention or correlate with in-text Citation in the manuscript body.